 We don’t eat beef very often, but when we do, it’s something special.
-And for us, Crispy Chilli Beef is as special as it gets.
-Not only extremely tasty and satisfying to eat, but it’s also such a wonderful feeling to be able to re-create my favourite Chinese Take Away dish.
-Ever since we started making this Crispy Chilli Beef and our Tofu Kung Pao dishes, we haven’t had to order a Chinese Take Away again.
-Not hard to make, no unusual ingredients and with less refined sugar than most, this recipe will definitely meet, if not exceed your expectations.
+And for us, Chinese Crispy Chilli Beef is as special as it gets.
+Not only extremely tasty and satisfying to eat, but it’s also such a wonderful feeling to be able to re-create my favourite Chinese Takeaway dish.
+Ever since we started making this Shredded Chilli Beef and our Tofu Kung Pao dishes, we haven’t had to order a Chinese Takeaway again.
+Not hard to make, with no unusual ingredients and with less refined sugar than most, this recipe will definitely meet, if not exceed your expectations.

 You will ideally need a wok for this recipe, however, I made it using frying pans.
 A wok-shaped pan, however, would save you some oil, so I would recommend getting one if you’re a fan of Chinese and South-East Asian cuisines.
 Here’s the link to one that’s perfect for cooking two portions.
 And you can also find the one we recommend if you’re cooking for a family here.

 However, don’t worry if you don’t have a wok – simply use a good old frying pan!
 It will still taste amazing, trust us!

 Cut the steak into thin strips against the grain, that is, in a different direction from which the natural muscle fibres run in.

 When the meat is cut, put it in the bowl with a tbsp of sesame oil, 2 tbsp of soy sauce and a pinch of caster sugar.
 Leave to marinate, whilst you prepare all the other elements of the dish.

 To prepare the sauce, in a small bowl, combine, 2 tbsp of honey, 1 tsp of brown sugar, 2 tbsp of tomato ketchup, 5 tbsp of rice vinegar and 1 tbsp of dark soy sauce.
 Mix well and set aside for later.